-Quitting sugar in an attempt to get the emergency stress system going is misguided, but unfortunately there are plenty of ways to manipulate people with what can sometimes look a lot like right information.
+Quitting sugar to get the emergency stress system going is misguided.
+Still, unfortunately, there are plenty of ways to manipulate people with what can sometimes look like the correct information.

-And it’s easy to think that the information you’re handing out is right, especially when you’ve been sold faulty foundations.
+And it’s easy to think that the information you’re handing out is correct when what you got sold was faulty foundations.

-Particularly when examined in the context of other known stressful and inflammatory physiological responses to sugar restriction, warnings against quitting sugar seem to be based on logically consistent and convincing arguments.
+Particularly when examined in the context of other known stressful and inflammatory physiological responses to sugar restriction, warnings against quitting sugar seem to get based on logically consistent and convincing arguments.